FThompson/Gamepads.js/README.md

 ## Why use this library instead of the built-in Gamepad API?

-The [existing Gamepad standard](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API) lacks support for button/joystick events and `gamepadconnected`/`gamepaddisconnected` events do not work consistently across browsers.
+The [existing Gamepad standard](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API) lacks support for button/joystick events, and `gamepadconnected`/`gamepaddisconnected` events do not work consistently across browsers.
 This module seeks to offer a standard event-handling implementation that works across multiple browsers.

 ## Installation